-And getting more of the right nutrients can increase your ability to properly manage stress.
+And getting more of the right vitamins and minerals can increase your ability to properly manage stress.

 Anxiety itself can also deplete nutrient levels.

-So the more anxious you are, the faster your body will burn through its nutrients.
+So the more anxious you are, the faster your body will burn through its vitamins and minerals.

 And the lower your nutrient levels, the more anxiety you’ll have.